 Perspectives on Terrorism pays special attention to the politics of terrorism, and the role, which ideology plays in the development of terrorist attitudes in society.
 "Violence or terrorism can be used both by those who seek to change or destroy the existing government or social order and those who seek to maintain the status quo" (Vetter & Perlstein, 1991).
 In other words, the authors suggest that political ideology is integrally linked to the notion of terrorism.
 With ideology being the central element of political change, it necessarily impacts the quality of the political authority within the state; as a result, the image of terrorism is gradually transformed into a critical triangle with political authority, power, and violence at its ends.
-In their book, Vetter and Perlstein (1991) use this triangle as the basis for analyzing the political assumptions, which are usually made in terms of terrorism, as well as the extent to which political authority may make violence (and as a result, terrorism) legally permissible.
+In their book, Vetter and Perlstein (1991) use this triangle as the basis for analyzing the political authority may make violence (and as a result, terrorism) legally permissible.
 The long sociological theme of terrorism that is stretched from the very beginning to the very end of the book makes it particularly useful to those who seek the roots of terrorism in the distorted political ideology and blame the state as the source and the reason of terrorist violence.